fahatbkhan/student-data-rpa-system/README.md

 ## How It Works
 1. Input student data is collected
 2. UiPath bot processes and validates data
-3. SQL queries retrieve and store structured data
+3. Data is stored and retrieved using SQL queries
 4. Reports are generated automatically

 ---